Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/deforming/noise.rst

    See also the "ANT Landscape" :doc:`add-on </advanced/scripting/python/addons>`.

-The *Noise* function allows you to displace vertices in a mesh based on the grey values of the first texture slot of the material applied to the mesh.
+The *Noise* function allows you to displace vertices in a mesh based on the gray values of the first texture slot of the material applied to the mesh.

 The mesh must have a material and a texture assigned to it for this tool to work.